swaptacular/swpt_accounts/protocol.rst

   when they were saved to the database.

-.. [#] Very old messages may "resurrect" accounts that have been removed from the database for good.
+.. [#] Very old messages may "resurrect" accounts that have been removed from the server's database for good.

 PrepareTransfer